Of Myths and Moons

 This summer we bring together the life and energy of Clare Trenchard’s sculpture and drawings with Frances Hatch’s atmospheric moonlit landscapes, the ethereally beautiful ceramics of Akiko Hirai and Petter Southall’s dreamy furniture.

-Frances Hatch, Clare Trenchard and Petter Southall’s work is available to view online and buy now.
-Akiko Hirai’s work will go up online shortly.
+Each artist’s work is available to view online on their page and may be bought now.
 To enquire about the exhibition of any of the artworks please contact Sladers Yard (t: 01308 459511 or e: firstname.lastname@example.org ).
 To view the work please follow the links to the artists’ pages: Clare Trenchard, Frances Hatch, Akiko Hirai, Petter Southall.

 Evening events during the show are listed below and can be viewed here.